open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/04_occlusal_relationship.rst

     * - >> Concept Name Code Sequence Attribute
       - (0040,A043)
       - ?
-      - Dental Acquisition View
+      - Occlusal Relationship
     * - >> Concept Code Sequence Attribute
       - (0040,A168)
-      - One of CID-xxx1 values.
+      - One of CID-xxx4 values.
-      - See :ref:`notes <cid-xxx1>` below.
+      - See :ref:`notes <cid-xxx4>` below.

 Concept Name Code Sequence Attribute (0040,A043)
 ------------------------------------------------